Nonresident Alien Employees

 __ Utah state income tax Federal

-Social Security tax (also called FICA)
+__ Social Security and Medicare taxes (also called FICA)

 Federal income tax